 When I think of weddings, I can’t help but think of Lionel Richie.
-The reason is because when I got married in 1983 (I’m blessed to be married to the same man for 27 years) the first song my husband, Steven and I danced to was a Lionel Richie song.
+The reason is because the first song my husband and I danced to was a Lionel Richie song.
 Actually, that’s not exactly right.
 I couldn’t make up my mind between “Endless Love” and “Truly,” so much to my husband’s dismay, I chose both songs.
 Needless to say it was a long first dance.

 Flash forward to April 9, 2010.
-I’m scheduled to interview Lionel for the June “Wedding” issue of Luxury Las Vegas magazine and I’m hoping that he will be as wonderful as I imagine, or else memories of my wedding day will be tainted.
+I was scheduled to interview Lionel for the June “Wedding” issue of Luxury Las Vegas magazine and I was hoping that he would be as wonderful as I imagined, or else memories of my wedding day would be tainted.

-Everything is set and then I get a phone call pushing the interview back to the following week.
+Everything was set, and then I got a phone call pushing the interview back to the next week.
 No problem.
-I understand celebrities have very busy lives and anything can happen at the last minute to change their plans.
-Now we’re scheduled to talk on April 16, the very day Lionel is supposed to arrive in New York from Geneva, Switzerland.
+I understand celebrities have busy lives and anything can happen at the last minute to change their plans.
+So we were scheduled to talk on April 16, the very day Lionel was supposed to arrive in New York from Geneva, Switzerland.

-I expected a delay or jet lag, but never, and I mean never, in my wildest dreams did I think that on April 16, 2010, an enormous, menacing cloud of volcanic ash from Iceland would blanket much of the sky across northern and central Europe, causing thousands of international flights to be canceled.
+The interview was delayed, but not because of jet lag.
+It was delayed because on April 16, 2010, an enormous, menacing cloud of volcanic ash from Iceland blanketed much of the sky across northern and central Europe, causing thousands of international flights to be canceled.

 As reported in the New York Times, there was chaos as people traveling within Europe did everything they could to get to their destinations.
 Some took trains, some took buses, and some rented cars; while those who had to cross the Atlantic had to just sit tight and wait.